ACTIVISM

 By Anna Schlecht

 The first time I saw Glen Anderson was likely at a protest, although I first met him while picking something up from him at his day job.
-Glen was the first hard core activist I had ever met who devoted his life to doing political work, yet somehow maintained a steady job.
+Glen was the first hardcore activist I met who devoted his life to doing political work, yet somehow maintained a steady job.

-Glen worked for the State Department of Personnel, so I went to his office at the corner of Franklin and Legion Way.
-This building had been the old Sears Department Store before the Westside Mall opened, then it was remodeled to be the Department of Personnel back when it was a tiny operation.
-It took me a while to find his office—upstairs, down a warren of makeshift offices typical of a low-budget remodel.
-While he wore a button-down shirt and sat at a desk, his long hair and Amish-style beard set him apart from all the other state workers.
+Glen worked for the Washington State Department of Personnel, so I went to his office at the corner of Franklin and Legion Way.
+The building had been a Sears department store before the Westside Mall opened.
+It was remodeled to be the Department of Personnel back when it was a tiny operation.
+It took me a while to find his office—upstairs, through a warren of makeshift offices typical of a low-budget remodel.
+While he wore a button-down shirt and sat at a desk, his long hair and Amish-style beard set him apart from the other State workers.
 That and his activism.

-I was intrigued: here was a guy who embodied what my dad told me as I left home with a backpack and guitar to head out west, “That’s great if you want to play that guitar and protest everything.
-But please try to get a government job with benefits!”
-At this time, my idea of a steady job meant anything longer than three months.
+I was intrigued: here was a guy who embodied what my dad told me as I left home with a backpack and guitar to head out West, “That’s great if you want to play that guitar and protest everything.
+But you oughta get a government job with benefits!”
+At the time, my idea of a steady job meant anything longer than three months.
 And it seemed beyond the pale to go work for a government you hoped to overthrow.

 Whatever I picked up from Glen, it was certainly something that he had cranked out on his mimeograph machine.
-Sometime thereafter, I went to a meeting at his house and realized his mimeograph machine was his most prized piece of furniture.
-I helped to turn the crank on the machine to print out one of the many documents he produced as the chair of the local chapter of Fellowship of Reconciliation.
+Sometime thereafter, I went to a meeting at his house and realized his mimeograph machine was his most prized piece of furniture, right smack in the middle of his home.
+I helped to turn the crank on the machine to print out one of the many documents he produced as the Chair of the local chapter of Fellowship of Reconciliation (FOR).
 The smell of the ink and the sounds of the machine were as central to his home as the smells and sounds of dinner cooking in the average person’s home.

-I later learned that Glen was a conscientious objector during the Vietnam War, based on religious beliefs.
-Having been raised a Scandinavian Lutheran, in his embrace of religion Jesus was all about peace and totally opposed all war.
-Glen got a deferment from military service in 1972 and then began a lifetime of peace service by getting involved in the Fellowship of Reconciliation.
-In 1976 he launched the Olympia Chapter of FOR.
-It quickly became one of the most active FOR chapters in the entire country.
+I later learned that Glen was a conscientious objector during the Vietnam War based on religious beliefs.
+Glen, having been raised a Scandinavian Lutheran, embraced a Jesus who was all about peace and totally against war.
+Glen got a deferment from military service in 1972 and began a lifetime of peace service by getting involved in the Fellowship of Reconciliation.
+In 1976, he launched an Olympia chapter, which quickly became one of the most active in the entire country.

 Needless to say, we did not get the grant, but we did get a priceless letter in response from one of Nancy Reagan’s staffers who thanked us for applying.
-I am sure there’s a file on our grant application with the original rejection letter somewhere in Glen’s many boxes of papers from his life of activism.
+I am sure there’s a file on our grant application with the original rejection letter somewhere in Glen’s many boxes of papers.

-Over the decades Glen worked on a broad range of issues, including nuclear disarmament, the death penalty, and opposing war.
+Over the decades, Glen worked on a broad range of issues, including nuclear disarmament, the death penalty, and opposition to war.
 He utilized a range of tactics, including organizing protests, testifying to the legislature, and producing the monthly Olympia FOR newsletter.
-Glen hosted numerous Evergreen interns who learned about nonviolence principles while cranking out newsletters on his mimeograph machine.
-Later on, Glen hosted a monthly TV program that explored these issues and more, inviting local activists to join him on each episode.
+Glen hosted numerous Evergreen interns who learned about non-violence principles while cranking out newsletters on his mimeograph machine.
+For many years, Glen hosted a monthly TV program that explored these issues and more, inviting local activists to join him on each episode.

-In 2017, Glen received the annual Evan Ferber Peacemaker Award from the Dispute Resolution Center (DRC) of Thurston County in recognition of his lifetime of promoting peace.
-Thurston Talk ran a piece on Glen’s work at the time of the award and said that Glen received this award because he had truly “lived” his mission to teach and promote nonviolence.
-No surprise, Glen had been part of creating the DRC, telling Thurston Talk that, “When Evan wanted to start a group back in the ’70s, I helped put him in contact with other like-minded people, so I’ve been involved with the DRC since the very beginning.”
+In 2017, Glen received the annual Evan Ferber Peacemaker award from the Dispute Resolution Center (DRC) of Thurston County in recognition of his lifetime of promoting peace.
+Thurston Talk ran a piece on Glen’s work at the time of the award, saying that Glen received his award because he had truly lived his mission to teach and promote nonviolence.
+No surprise, Glen had been part of creating the DRC, telling Thurston Talk that, “When Evan wanted to start a group back in the ‘70s, I helped put him in contact with other like-minded people, so I’ve been involved with the DRC since the very beginning.”